59de44955ebd/PIL-Thumbnail-Handler/README.md

 I guess mainly for the very same purpose - that also supports most image modes, but not all of them.

-Note that the "PIL" format is not affiliated with the PIL/Pillow dev team in any way, I called it "PIL" because a) it is s based on Pillow's image modes and internal data layout, and b) because the file extension *.pil was still available, i.e. not used by any common file format yet.
+**Note**: this PIL file format is not affiliated with the PIL/Pillow project/dev team in any way, I called it "PIL" because a) it is based on PIL/Pillow's image modes and internal data layout, and b) because the file extension *.pil was still available, i.e. not used by any common file format yet.